Getting Started

 ) will be installed as a dependency, so you don't need to install it explicitly.

-Until the version 1.2.5, the library is built on top of the and requires a runtime that supports it: ensure that your application is configured to use the latest version of the runtime.
+Until the version 1.2.5, the library is built on top of the .NET 6.0 and requires a runtime that supports it: ensure that your application is configured to use the latest version of the runtime.

 Since that version we have started targetting multiple runtimes of the .NET Framework, and the following table shows the compatibility matrix: